gavinwuz/RedMaple/README.md

 # RedMaple

-RedMaple is a branch of `Scut` game engine, upgraded to .Net Core platform.
+RedMaple is a branch of `Scut` game engine, upgraded to dotnet core v1.x platform.

 ## Requirements

-On .Net Core 1.0 platform
+On dotnet core v1.4.x platform.

 ## Features